 In this final installment of his trilogy of Shakespeare adaptations, Vishal Bhardwaj reimagines Shakespeare’s Hamlet as a contemporary crime drama.
 Haider, a young student and poet, returns home to Kashmir on receiving news of his father’s disappearance.
 Not only does he learn that security forces have detained his father on charges of harboring militants, but that his mother is having an affair with her brother-in-law.
 Haider’s discovery that his treacherous uncle was actually responsible for his father’s gruesome murder propels him into a quest for vengeance.

-Priya Jaikumar (Cinema and Media Studies, USC) will join moderator Bhaskar Sarkar (Film and Media Studies, UCSB) for a post-screening discussion.
+Priya Jaikumar (Cinema and Media Studies, USC) joined Bhaskar Sarkar (Film and Media Studies, UCSB) for a post-screening discussion.

 Professor Priya Jaikumar (Cinema and Media Studies, USC)